hucker/frist/README.md

 # `Frist`: Unified Age and Calendar Logic

-`Frist`is a modern Python library designed to make working with time, dates, and intervals simple and expressive—whether you’re analyzing file ages, tracking events, or handling business calendars. `Frist` provides two core property-based APIs: `Age` and `Cal`.
-The `Age` object lets you answer “How old is this?” for two datetimes (often defaulting one to “now”), making it perfect for file aging, log analysis, or event tracking.
+`Frist`is a modern Python library designed to make working with time, dates, intervals and business calendars with a 'simple' and expressive property based API. `Frist` provides  property-based APIs for `Age`, `Cal` and `Biz`.
+The `Age` object lets you answer “How old is this?” for two datetimes (often defaulting the second date to “now”), making it perfect for file aging, log analysis, or event tracking.
 The `Cal` object lets you ask “Is this date in a specific window?”—such as today, yesterday, this month, this quarter, or this fiscal year—using intuitive properties for calendar logic.
-Calendar ranges are always aligned to a calendar time scale, day, business day, month, year, quarter, hour.  `Frist` is not a [replacement](https://imgs.xkcd.com/comics/standards_2x.png) for `datetime` or `timedelta`.
+Calendar ranges are always aligned to a calendar time scale, day, business day, month, year, quarter, hour.
+Finally, the `Biz` class lets you establish a business policy for work days, work hours, fiscal years to make use of business calendars.

-It is meant for usecases where you are doing lots of datetime math and find your self writing lots of small tricky functions.
-Frist lets you write code that is human readable with edge cases handled for you.
-Using `Frist` you will never need to know what 1440, 86400, 365.25, 30.4375 mean.
+`Frist` is not a [replacement](https://imgs.xkcd.com/comics/standards_2x.png) for `datetime` or `timedelta`.
+If tools from the std-library work for you,keep using them.

+`Frist` is a way to reduce the cognitive load on dealing with ages, calendar windows, and business dates.
+You almost never do math or manipulate get pieces of datetimes and you' deal directly with readable properties.

+Here are some examples of a dataset with a bunch of dates where one field is a date time

 ``` python
 from frist import Age, Cal, Biz, CalendarPolicy